Representing the Interest of Business with Government

 Promoting Political Action for a Favorable Business Climate

 Our "watchdog," the Legislative Action Committee (LAC), is an invaluable resource to the Corona Chamber and its members.
 Composed completely of Chamber members, this volunteer committee's mission is to maintain a favorable business climate in Riverside County and the State.
 LAC discusses current issues and bills that affect business and make recommendations for Chamber members to then act upon.
 They assemble letter-writing campaigns, initiate discussions with legislators, and send representatives to speak on the floor during hearings in Sacramento.
 All funding for this advocacy program is provided by the proceeds of the prior year's Legislative Dinner/Monte Carlo fundraiser.
-This year's Dinner was canceled, and instead we instituted a Major Gifts campaign.
 Contact us for more info!

 Membership in the Legislative Action Committee is selected to represent the business makeup of our service area.